 I mistook a nearby shop for a fruit stand.
 Baskets of fresh produce and tropical fruits crowded the entrance.
-All looked vividly colorful and succulent – that is, if you find chomping paper particularly appetizing.
+All looked vividly colorful and succulent – that is, if you found chomping paper particularly appetizing.
 They were agricultural art in papier-mache – literally, chewed paper – of local fruits: red banana (yes, there’s such a variety), atis (round and polka-dotted), water apple (pink and bell-shaped), rambutan (red, hairy balls), lomboy (violet and berry-like), and the fruit most associated with Paete – lanzones.

-The shop goes by the name Ang Buhay at Hugis sa Paete (The Life and Shape in Paete).
-The owner, Lino Dalay, is an artisan-turned-movie-production-designer.
+The shop went by the name Ang Buhay at Hugis sa Paete (The Life and Shape in Paete).
+The owner, Lino Dalay, was an artisan-turned-movie-production-designer.
 He was not around then but his elderly mother, Marta, was manning the store.
 A spunky matron of her son’s artwork, she regaled us with anecdotes about the items that cramped the shop.
 Most were the handiwork of her son, some were consigned by other artists, still others were props in movies her son had worked on.

 Good luck at haggling though.
 The woman could not be charmed; I would’ve been luckier with a snake!
 In retrospect, I charged it for art’s sake, a few more pesos to support our local artists.

-Food for the body and soul can be had at the homey Kape Kesada Art Gallery & Cafe, serving hometown pride with its brewed coffee.
+Food for the body and soul could be had at the homey Kape Kesada Art Gallery & Cafe, serving hometown pride with its brewed coffee.
 Paintings by local artists were showcased on its walls.
 Recycled decor, salvaged disposed bric-a-brac, made up the interiors.

 Two subjects dominated the paintings: churches and women (Paeteños’ preoccupations?).
 Female depiction ranged from maternal to maverick.
 The woman in Jerry Morada’s Apple belonged to the latter.
-Garbed in voluminous baro’t saya (traditional dress for women), she cocks her head with eyes shut, hair swept up, and a red scapular around her neck flying in the opposite direction.
+Garbed in voluminous baro’t saya (traditional dress for women), she cocked her head with eyes shut, hair swept up, and a red scapular around her neck flying in the opposite direction.